Using FusionAuth on Docker

 environment variable in the db

-service section, or, more ideally, set the value in the host environment and leave it out of the docker-compose.yml
+service section, or, more ideally, set the value in the host environment and only reference it in the docker-compose.yml

 file.

-By default this database is not accessible outside of the Docker Compose containers, but you may expose the port if you want to examine the database.
+By default this database is not accessible outside of the Docker Compose containers, but you may expose the port if you want to examine the database by adding the ports mapping in the service definition.

 Review the other properties to ensure they meet your requirements.